3 Hours of DARK Ancient History: Pompeii and Herculaneum: Sleep Stories to Fall Asleep To

 Sleep stories build the framework.
 These books fill in the detail:

-- Pompeii by Robert Harris — fiction, but brilliantly researched.
-Tells the story of the eruption through an engineer's eyes.
+- Pompeii by Robert Harris: fiction, but brilliantly researched.
+Tells the story of the eruption through the eyes of an engineer racing to fix the aqueduct as the mountain wakes.

 Books You Might Like